JayHsieh1104/LeetCode/021. Merge Two Sorted Lists/README.md

 * Space Complexity: O(1)

-## Solution 2
+## Solution 2 -- Recursion

 Build the list recursively.
 The idea is that recursively go to the bottom of the list.
 Then build the new list from the bottom to top.

 * Time Complexity: O(N + M)